bharathts07/golang-tmpl/web/app/README.md

-## ASSETS
+## `/app`

-This directory contains all the static content to be served by the server
+This directory contains static/dynamic content specific to a site to be served by the server